gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## Start

-Now that you have a simple template with a parameter, you will add the network.
+Now that you have a simple template with a parameter, you can add the network.

 ## The template

-You continue using the template you previously created.
+Continue using the template you previously created.

-First, you add a new parameter, the ID of the external network, and name it *public\_network\_id,*.
+First, add a new parameter, the ID of the external network, and name it *public\_network\_id,*.
 Also define a default *provider*:

 ```yaml